MRI OF DORSOLUMBAR SPINE

 Advantages of MRI of Dorsolumbar Spine

-• Excellent visualization of both dorsal and lumbar segments in a single study.
+• Complete exam of both the dorsal and lumbar spinal segments.

-• Early detection of traumatic, infectious, neoplastic, and degenerative conditions.
+• Early diagnosis of traumatic and infectious, inflammatory, and degenerative conditions.

-• Multiplanar imaging allows detailed evaluation of complex anatomy.
+• Multiplanar imaging offers a detailed view of complex spinal anatomy.

 Limitations and Considerations